unioslo/harborapi/docs/usage/validation.md

-# Validation
+# Data validation

+By default, data validation is enabled for all requests, which means the data in HTTP responses are validated by passing them to Pydantic models defined for each specific endpoint.
+This process ensures that the data returned from the API is both valid and in the correct format.
+In turn, we get a Pydantic model instance (or a list of them), that we can use to access the data through attributes (dot notation).
+See [`harborapi.models`][harborapi.models.models] for a list of all available models and their fields.

+By having access to the data through instance attributes intead of dictionary keys, users are provided with auto-completion and type hints in their IDEs, which makes it easier to work with and reason about the data.
+Furthermore, the data is already validated, so we can be sure that it is in the correct format when working with it.

+Despite all this, users might want to disable validation for various reasons, such as:

+- The version of Harbor they are using is not yet supported by the latest version of `harborapi`
+- A model fails to validate due to a bug in the library or the API spec
+- They want to use the data in a way that is not supported by the models

+## Disable validation

-By default, validation is enabled for all requests, meaning responses are validated through Pydantic models defined for each specific endpoint.
-You can disable validation of data from the API by setting the `validate` attribute on `HarborAsyncClient` to `False` either when instantiating the client or directly on the client object itself:
+We can disable validation of data from the API by setting the `validate` attribute on `HarborAsyncClient` to `False` either when instantiating the client or directly on the client object itself:

 ```python
 from harborapi import HarborAsyncClient